webscale-networks/google-authenticator-libpam/README.md

 different behavior.
 Pass the `echo_verification_code` option to the module in order to enable echoing.

+### revalidate=nnn

+Configure a number of seconds during which additional sessions are accepted for the same user and ip address without requesting an authentication token.
+For example, revalidate=86400 will only prompt a user for a token once per day as long as additional sessions are initiated from the same IP address.

 If you would like verification codes that are counter based instead of timebased, use the `google-authenticator` binary to generate a secret key in your home directory with the proper option.
 In this mode, clock skew is